 Each Legacy Stories account is personal.
 Your childhood and ancestor stories will be different than your spouse’s, for example.
 There are other reasons each family member should have an individual account.
 If say the wife wishes to keep a private diary to be released later or upon her death, the entire family would have access to her password and account if it was shared.
-Lastly, in cases where there is family conflict such as divorce or separation, their personal content cannot be split apart of all in a single account.
+Lastly, in cases where there is family conflict such as divorce or separation, their personal content cannot be split apart if all is in a single account.

-To that end, we recommend creating unique free accounts for each family member, then send a "Friend" or "Family" invitation to people to join either of those profile networks.
+To that end, we recommend creating unique free accounts for each family member, then send a "Friend" or "Family" invitation to people you want to join either of those profile networks.
 Once accepted, a thumbnail of the invitee's profile photo will appear in your profile and visa versa, making it convenient to share stories, collaborate and interact.

 How do I set up an account on behalf of another loved one?

 Many people enjoy building a legacy portfolio for a parent, veteran or loved ones.
 Each will need his/her own Legacy Stories account.
 Some elders may not be adept at computers or the internet, which is why you may be helping in the first place.
-In that case, you’ll need to:
+In that case, you’ll need to

-• Write down the email and password so you, as their trustee, don’t forget it.
+• write down the email and password so you, as their trustee, don’t forget it.

-• Register the member into Legacy Stories using the email and password you created
+• register the member into Legacy Stories using the email and password you created

-• Search for your own profile and click on Add as a Friend or Add as Family.
+• search for your own profile and click on Add as a Friend or Add as Family.